wp-plugins/xml-sitemaps/readme.txt

 1. The plugin will then guide you through the installation process if any manual steps are necessary

+== FAQ ==

+= The Sitemap isn't getting generated =

+Actually, it is.
+But it's not refreshed each time you save your posts and pages.
+Doing so would be far too resource intensive on large sites.

+It's generated only when explicitly requests, by visiting domain.com/sitemaps.xml, and cached in wp-content/sitemaps -- until it needs to be refreshed once again.

 == Change Log ==

+= 1.4 =

+- Improve clean-up procedure
+- Fix Paging
+- Ping throttling tweaks: up to once every 10 minutes

 = 1.3 =